chinapedia/wikipedia.abstract.en/Page/German_language.md

 Namibia

-NamibiaDeutscheSprache.jpgn everyday life]] Namibia was a colony of the German Empire from 1884 to 1919.
+n everyday life]] Namibia was a colony of the German Empire from 1884 to 1919.
 Mostly descending from German settlers who immigrated during this time, 25–30,000 people still speak German as a native tongue today.[73]
 The period of German colonialism in Namibia also led to the evolution of a Standard German-based pidgin language called "Namibian Black German", which became a second language for parts of the indigenous population.
 Although it is nearly extinct today, some older Namibians still have some knowledge of it.[74]

 German, along with English and Afrikaans was a co-official language of Namibia from 1984 until its independence from South Africa in 1990.
 At this point, the Namibian government perceived Afrikaans and German as symbols of apartheid and colonialism, and decided English would be the sole official language, stating that it was a "neutral" language as there were virtually no English native speakers in Namibia at that time.[75]
 German, Afrikaans and several indigenous languages became "national languages" by law, identifying them as elements of the cultural heritage of the nation and ensuring that the state acknowledged and supported their presence in the country.[76]
 Today, German is used in a wide variety of spheres, especially business and tourism, as well as the churches (most notably the German-speaking Evangelical Lutheran Church in Namibia (GELK)), schools (e.g. the ), literature (German-Namibian authors include Giselher W. Hoffmann), radio (the Namibian Broadcasting Corporation produces radio programs in German), and music (e.g. artist EES).
 The is one of the three biggest newspapers in Namibia and the only German-language daily in Africa.[77]